technmsg/blog/v2/content/2015/10/15/webex.md

 * that it's okay to waste the time of the punctual

 I start my meetings on time.
 If you're not there, too bad.
 If you're late to your own meeting without forewarning, I leave.

+## Join the WebEx

+If you're hosting a WebEx for remote employees, make sure you actual join.

 ## Use the WebEx Web App